Golder12/AOOP_assignment/README.md

 One is not yet able to filter records
 There are some validations missing.
-One is only able to receive error messages through the console
+One is only able to receive error messages through the console A teacher is able to take over another teacher's timetable space

 ## Conclusion